kabelj/AA6XA-Logger/README.md

 Remember:
 - New log file for each activation
-- Limited data validation, currently
+- Limited data validation (currently)
 - No editing QSOs in the program.
 Use a text editor to fix

 ## Features not yet added